 Julia Doering, COA

 I have been in eye care for over 30 years.
-I currently work at Lexington Clinic with Dr. David Kielar who specializes in glaucoma, cataracts and diabetes.
 My background includes refractive surgery, clinical management, retina, glaucoma and general ophthalmology.
 I enjoy working with patients and educating fellow partners in ophthalmology.
 I became involved in KATPO in 2007 and became treasurer for KATPO in 2014.
 I am currently KATPO's President-elect and look forward to serving our community of ophthalmic personnel.
 It has been a great honor to serve on this board and to be active in helping others achieve certification and knowledge in the field of ophthalmology.

 Meranda Sandlin, COT

-Meranda started out in eye care 10 years ago with the University of Kentucky.
-Currently she works as a technician, LASIK tech, and surgery coordinator at UK Eye Center Richmond, KY satellite office.
-She has experience working with all aspects of ophthalmology but currently works with cornea, glaucoma, retina, and pediatrics.
+Meranda started out in eye care over 11 years ago and works as a lead technician currently.
+She has experience working with all aspects of ophthalmology but currently works with a refractive practice.
 Meranda enjoys connecting and caring for patients along with helping educate others.
-She has taught one CE class for fellow technicians at UK.
-She has enjoyed attending all KATPO yearly meetings since starting in the field and has served one year on the KATPO nomination committee and helped with the continuing education committee.
+She has taught one CE class for fellow technicians.
+She has enjoyed attending all KATPO yearly meetings since starting in the field.
+Meranda served for a year on two committees before becoming Secretary 2 years ago.

 Karen Susco, COMT